Ishaanbal/OutageAnalysis-Model/README.md

 Through these steps, our dataset was transformed into a structured and analyzable format, laying the groundwork for insightful exploration and analysis.

+### Univariate Analysis

+<iframe
+  src="univariate_analysis1/file-name.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="univariate_analysis2/file-name.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+### Bivariate Analysis

+<iframe
+  src="bivariate_analysis/file-name.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+This scatter plot depicts the number of customers affected by an outage proportional to how long the outage lasted.

+### Interesting Aggregates

+<iframe
+  src="aggregation_analysis1/file-name.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+These stacked bar graphs shows the distributions of cause category in each climate region in the US.
+This chart highlights how intentional attacks are much more likely to cause a power outage in the Northwest and Southwest climate regions.

+<iframe
+  src="aggregation_analysis2/file-name.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+This graph shows what proportion of outages were caused by intentional attack in each year from 2000 to 2016.
+We can observe that intentional attacks were rare from 2000 to 2003 as low percentages of outages were caused by attacks.
+Then, from 2004 to 2010, we see that there were zero intentional attacks in this dataset.
+In 2011, however, this number balloons to around 45%, and reaches a maximum of over 55% in 2016.

 ---

 ## Assessment of Missingness